ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

   > Note: this is an optional parameter, you can omit it and instead just provide a `computationFunc`.

   State selectors allows you to isolate the specific parts of your state as inputs to your computation function.
+They also have the added benefit of being able to expose the entire store state to your computed property.
 Each state selector function receives the following arguments:

   - `state` (Object)